-Deloitte's study revealed that “Today’s market environment places a premium on speed, flexibility, and the ability to lead in uncertain situations.”
+Deloitte’s Millennial Survey revealed that “Today’s market environment places a premium on speed, flexibility, and the ability to lead in uncertain situations.”

 As organisations undergo transformation in response to disruption, the people aspect of change is often neglected.
 Research shows that Millennials are naturally bent towards taking a people-centred approach.

 Millennials are naturally agile.
 Honing this quality in leadership development prepares the Millennial leader to face the unexpected challenges the future will bring, and to lead people effectively through challenges and change.

 “It’s time for leaders of organizations to stop debating the millennial problem, hoping that this supposedly exotic flock of sheep will get with the program,” McKinsey says, in Millennials: Burden, Blessing, or Both?
 Instead, they should see how questions and challenges from their youngest employees can spark action to help their companies change for the better... they are asking an important question: “Why does it have to be this way?”
 In the process of listening, leaders will soon realize that young people want the same things we all do.”